mocks-server/main/README.md

 * `readRoute(id)` - Returns data of a specific route.
 * `readRoutesVariants()` - Returns available routes variants.
 * `readRouteVariant(id)` - Returns data of a specific route variant.
-* `readMockCustomRoutesVariants()` - Returns current routes variants manually added to current mock.
+* `readCustomRoutesVariants()` - Returns current routes variants manually added to current mock.
-* `addMockCustomRouteVariant(id)` - Add a route variant to current mock.
+* `useRouteVariant(id)` - Sets a specific route variant to be used by current mock.
-* `restoreMockRoutesVariants()` - Restore current mock original routes variants.
+* `restoreRoutesVariants()` - Restore routes variants to those defined in current mock.

 ##### Legacy methods